bdeshi/terraform-aws-pre-base/README.md

 ## Usage

-1. Install [terraform](https://terraform.io) or [opentofu](https://opentofu.org/) (preferably with [tfenv](https://github.com/tfutils/tfenv)).
-The required version is stated in `terraform.meta.tf`.
+1. Install [terraform](https://terraform.io).
+The required version is stated in [`terraform.meta.tf`](./terraform.meta.tf).
+You can also use [tfenv](https://github.com/tofuutils/tenv) to automatically get a suitable version.

-2. Install terraform dependencies:
+2. Insert backend config values in `terraform.backend.tfvars`.
+See [`terraform.backend.remote.tfvars.sample`](./terraform.backend.remote.tfvars.sample) for example, or configure your preferred backend.

+3. *(optional)* Login to terraform cloud to use the remote backend:

     ```bash
-    terraform init -upgrade
+    terraform login
     ```

-3. Insert org-specific variable values in `<org-name>.tfvars`.
-See `*.tfvars.sample` for example.

-4. Then execute as:
+4. Install terraform dependencies and initiate the backend:

     ```bash
-    terraform apply -var-file=<org-name>.tfvars
+    terraform init -backend-config=terraform.backend.tfvars
     ```

+5. Insert deployment-specific values in `terraform.tfvars`.
+See [`terraform.tfvars.sample`](./terraform.tfvars.sample) for example.

+6. Then execute as:

+    ```bash
+    terraform apply -var-file=terraform.tfvars
+    ```

 ## Notes

+- ⚠️ **This project's state file should not be saved in the same AWS account where it is being deployed.**

-The terraform state is not saved in s3, because it is assumed that no s3 bucket for terraform states exists yet.
-User should secure the state file using some other method.
+- The terraform state is not saved in s3, because it is assumed that no s3 bucket for terraform states exists yet.
+Instead the [terraform cloud](https://app.terraform.io/) remote backend is used.
+You may need to setup an account there.
+Or use local or your preferred backend.
+You should ensure security of the state file.

-Generated outputs are saved in a parameter store tree for future reference.
+- Generated outputs are also saved in a parameter store tree for future reference.